The new FAFSA: What you need to know to get financial aid for college | KRDO

 But the changes may cause some headaches in 2024 as families and colleges adapt to the new form.

-At first, families may experience times when the FAFSA application is “paused” for site maintenance.
-During what the Department of Education is calling a “soft launch period,” the agency will be monitoring site performance, conducting planned pauses for maintenance and making updates.
+At first, families may have experienced times when the FAFSA application was “paused” for site maintenance.
+During what the Department of Education called a “soft launch period,” the agency monitored site performance, conducted planned pauses for maintenance and made updates.
 The online form was only available for 30 minutes on December 30, another 30-minute window on December 31 and a two-hour window on January 1.

-“Users who go on-line during a temporary pause should check back at a later time to complete the form,” the Department of Education said.

-The FAFSA determines eligibility for federal Pell Grants and federal student loans – and in most cases, the financial aid provided by colleges as well, though some require students to submit an additional form.
+Starting on January 8, the 2024-25 FAFSA application was made available 24 hours a day, seven days a week – except for routine maintenance typical of any FAFSA cycle, according to the Department of Education.

 Here’s what families need to know about the updated FAFSA: